-Twelve thirty.
-It was twelve thirty, Sunday afternoon.
+Two thirty.
+It was two thirty Sunday afternoon.
 He was pretty sure it was Sunday, although he did not remember Saturday ever ending.
 He did not remember coming to Teena's place.
 He certainly did not remember…whatever else they did.
 But at least he was pretty sure what day it was now.
 To verify, he turned on the TV and flipped to the news.
 Something about his hands on the remote control button bothered him.
-He looked at his hands as if they were a part of someone else.
 A troubled thought tickled the back of his mind but he couldn't place it.
 Something was wrong?
 What was wrong…?

-Kenneth froze in place.
+Kenneth froze.
 The orange light of the fires flickered over and over on the television screen.
 Certain words stood out in his mind like flashing neon signs: "Tanker," "gasoline," "rubble," "freeway."
 It was the MacArthur freeway, the one he'd seen the creature perched under six days ago.

 "Do you see?
 Do you see?"

 "I did it.
-I blew up the freeway.
-I know I did."
+I blew up the tanker truck."

 Kathleen took a half step back.
-"What are you talking about?
-You couldn't—"
+"What are you talking about?"

 "I don't remember doing it, but I did it.
 It all makes sense: I remember reading about homemade explosives.
 I remember those engineering manuals.
 I remember making a phone call to the shipping company posing as a transit board employee asking about their routes.
 And I remember how many things I don't remember, all the blackouts, all the missing time, what do you think I was doing during all that time?
 I was planning this!"